Likelihood Analysis of Supersymmetric SU(5) GUTs: Summary and Conclusions

 We have explored in this paper the experimental, phenomenological, astrophysical and cosmological constraints on the minimal SUSY SU(5) GUT model.
 In this scenario the GUT-scale universal soft SUSY-breaking scalar mass $m_0$ is replaced by independent masses for the $\mathbf{10}$ and $\mathbf{\bar 5}$ sfermions.
 This flexibility introduces some features that are novel compared to the GUT-universal CMSSM, NUHM1 and NUHM2.

 {In general we observe that many best-fit values of the coloured particles are within the reach of the HL-LHC, but that the preferred regions clearly extend beyond the reach of the final stage of the LHC.
-On the other hand, many best-fit masses of electroweak particles are at $\sim 500 \gev$, offering the possibility of pair production at a collider with $\sqrt{s} \sim 1 \tev$, as envisaged for the final stage of the ILC.
+On the other hand, the best-fit masses of some electroweakly-interacting particles are $\sim 500 \gev$, offering the possibility of pair production at a collider with $\sqrt{s} \sim 1 \tev$, as envisaged for the final stage of the ILC.
 Going to higher centre-of-mass energies, $\sqrt{s} \lsim 3 \tev$ as anticipated for CLIC, significant fractions of the 68\% CL ranges of electroweak sparticle masses can be covered.}

 One novelty is the appearance of a ${\tilde u_R}/{\tilde c_R} - \neu1$ coannihilation region that appears where $m_5^2$ is large and positive, $m_{10}^2$ is small and negative, and $m_{H_u}^2$ and $m_{H_d}^2$ are large and negative.
 On the other hand, we find that ${\tilde t_1} - \neu1$ coannihilation is not important in the SUSY SU(5) GUT model, nor are the focus-point region and rapid $\neu1 \neu1$ annihilation via direct-channel $h$ and $Z$ poles.
 We have checked that the ${\tilde u_R}/{\tilde c_R} - \neu1$ coannihilation region is not yet excluded by searches for $\ETslash$ events at the LHC, because the production rate is reduced compared to the case where all 8 squarks are mass degenerate and the small ${\tilde u_R}/{\tilde c_R} - \neu1$ mass difference suppresses this signature. {However, this region may be accessible with future LHC runs.}